Ben10-L/bn10-/README.md

-# Bn10 Quiz
+# Bn10

-Bn10 Quiz is a Next.js quiz platform for revising Machine Learning and Neural Networks topics.
+Bn10 is a Next.js quiz platform for revising Machine Learning and Neural Networks topics.
 It turns extracted PDF/QCM material into interactive quizzes with timed sessions, progress tracking, final scoring, and full answer correction.

 ## Features